plesqui/4d-cbct/README.md

 A deep convolutional neural network model (based on the 'U-Net') to enhance the image quality of 4-D Cone Beam CT

 ## Objective
 In this project, inspired by the SPARE Challenge (http://sydney.edu.au/medicine/image-x/research/SPARE-Challenge.php), we are investigating the performance of deep learning models to improve the quality of 4-dimensional cone-beam CT images.
 In particular, we have implemented a deep-convolutional neural network based on the 'U-Net' architecture (Ronneberger et al 2015).
+The model presented here corresponds to our first prototype.

 ## The Model
 ![U-Net](https://github.com/plesqui/4d-cbct/blob/master/U-Net-architecture.png?raw=true "U-Net")